skilld-labs/plasmactl-bump/README.md

 `bump` works closely with `plasmactl compose`.
 The purpose of `compose` is to build the platform using resources from different places (domain repo, packages outside the repo).
-The purpose of `bump --sync` is to propagate the versions of changed resources to dependant resources in current build ( post composition) while preserving history of earlier propagated versions.
+The purpose of `bump --sync` is to propagate the versions of changed resources to dependant resources in current build ( post composition) using git history of repositories.

 ### Overall Propagation Workflow:

-- Search and download the artifact to compare the build to.
-- Find the list of different files between the build and the artifact.
+- Initialize inventory.
+Which includes calculating variables and resources dependencies.
 - Identify list of resources which version should be propagated.
 - Build propagation map.
-- Update resources in build dir.
+- Update resources in build dir according propagation map.

 #### Prerequisites: